 The best time of year to experience this section of the Pacific Crest Trail is from July through September.
 The route is usually snow free during these months.
 But, keep in mind that there can be dense rain at times along this strech.

-For some additional reading on the Oregon section of the Pacific Crest trail, check out the Pacific Crest Trail: Oregon and also see Pacific Crest Trail Pocket Maps For Oregon.
-The Oregon PCT is also covered in the Pacific Crest Trail Data Book.
+For some additional reading on the Oregon section of the Pacific Crest trail, check out the Pacific Crest Trail: Oregon and also see Pacific Crest Trail Pocket Atlas For Oregon.
+The Oregon PCT is also covered in the Pacific Crest Trail Data Book 2021.
 Click here to download the Oregon Pacific Crest Trail GPX file-format (left click on link and select "Save As").
 Click here for information on additional Oregon hiking trails.

 The Washington section of the Pacific Crest Trail (PCT) runs about 500 miles from Oregon up to the Canadian border.
 This section begins at the Bridge of the Gods (elev.
 180'), on the Columbia River, and ends at Monument 78 on the Canadian border (elev.
 4,240').
 An additional seven miles was added beyond the border by the Canadian government to provide access to Highway 3 in British Columbia's Manning Provincial Park (elev.
 3,800').
 The trail begins this section with a lengthy climb out of the Columbia River gorge and eventually reaches the crest near the Indian Heaven Wilderness, a lake-blessed land abounding with huckleberries.
 Click here for a full-screen, printable Washington PCT GPS map.